Printrbot/OctoPrint-PBCuraEngine/README.md

 are in the Cura, frontend, project.)
 We're including the standard profiles as part of the slicer project files right now.

-Our plugin expects all the printer-specific overrides to be bundled in the slicing profile file that OctoPrint uses.
-This file is a JSON-encoded flat list of parameter:value pairs.

-This means you'll have to include your printer-specific overrides and the values specific to the slicing profile you are using with each profile.